 My mother-in-law has lived in this area her whole life.
 I knew which traditional recipe I wanted to make to go with our Cologne post, and I knew she would be the right person to ask.
 So this is Miss M’s Oma’s recipe for Reibekuchen: German potato pancakes.

-She has been making it for so long, she makes it by feeling.
-When I asked her for the recipe, she actually went and found me some old recipe books so that I would have the amounts.
-The first was a book from 1939 about cooking with electricity.
+She has been making this recipe for so long, she just makes it by feeling.
+So when I asked her for the recipe, she actually went and found me some old recipe books so that I would have the amounts I would need.
+The first was a book published in 1939 about cooking with electricity – “Das elektrische Kochen,” which probably tells you something.
 The one that I used was new the year she got married: 1968.
 It’s called “Das